iitmotorsports/IIT-SAE-ECU/README.md

 Setup
 -----

-Download [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain), unzip, and put it next to this template folder.
+Clone [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain) alongside this folder.

-If it is not named already, rename the downloaded folder from to `TeensyToolchain`
+If it is not named already, rename the cloned/downloaded folder to `TeensyToolchain`
 e.g. `TeensyToolchain-master` -> `TeensyToolchain`

 Alternatively, you can modify the `TOOLCHAIN_OFFSET` option inside `.vscode/settings.json` in order to tell the project where the toolchain is.
-This path is relative to this template folder.
+This path is relative to this folder.

-Inside `.vscode/settings.json`, modify the options for `FRONT_TEENSY_PORT` and `BACK_TEENSY_PORT` for the ports that the project should use to connect to your Teensies.
-You can also modify the default values for other tasks in this file.

 Using
 -----